ISS-Lab-Unibo/.github/profile/README.md

 ## Who we are?
-We are a research group at the University of Bologna, Italy, specialised in the development of embedded systems and advanced data processing.
+We are a research group of the University of Bologna, Italy, specialised in the development of embedded systems and advanced data processing.

 ## What do we do?